dalibo/emaj/docs/en/traces.rst

 * the oldest mark,
 * and the oldest uncompleted rollback operation.

 By default, the retention delay for events equals 1 year.
-But this value can be modified at any time by inserting the *history_retention* parameter into the :ref:`emaj_param <emaj_param>` table with a SQL statement.
-If the *history_retention* parameter is set to 100 years or more, no histories purge is executed.
+But this value can be modified at any time by changing the *history_retention* :ref:`E-Maj parameter<emaj_param>` value.
+If the *history_retention* parameter is set to 100 years or more, no histories purge attempt is executed.

 The obsolete traces purge can also be initiated by explicitely calling the :ref:`emaj_purge_histories() <emaj_purge_histories>` function.
-The input parameter of the function defines a retention delay that overloads the *history_retention* parameter of the *emaj_param* table.
+The input parameter of the function defines a retention delay that overloads the *history_retention* E-Maj parameter.

 In order to schedule purges periodically, it is possible to: